yashpote/yashpote.github.io/index.md

 ## Research Group

 I work in the [Meel Research Group](https://meelgroup.github.io/).
-We are situated in NUS and the [University of Toronto](https://www.utoronto.ca/).
+We are now situated in Georgia Tech and the [University of Toronto](https://www.utoronto.ca/).